 Exception case The service returns Modify several properties where one or more properties can never be updated, but at least one property was successfully updated.
 For example, when a property is read-only, unknown, or unsupported.
-The HTTP 200 0K status code.
+The HTTP 200 OK status code.
 A resource representation with a message annotation that lists the non-updatable properties.
 Modify several properties where one or more properties could not be updated due to service-side errors, but at least one property was successfully updated.
 For example, a write failure for an EEPROM.
-The HTTP 200 0K status code.
+The HTTP 200 OK status code.
 A resource representation with a message annotation that lists the properties that could not be updated due to service-side errors.
-Modify a single property that can never be updated.
+Modify one or more properties where all properties in the request can never be updated, but the resource can be updated.
 For example, a property that is read-only, unknown, or unsupported.
 The HTTP 400 Bad Request status code.
-A resource representation with a message annotation that shows the non-updatable property.
-Modify a resource or all properties that can never be updated.
-The HTTP 405 status code.
-A client PATCH request against a resource collection.
-The HTTP 405 status code.
-A client only provides OData annotations.
-The HTTP 400 Bad Request status code with the NoOperation message from the Base Message Registry or one of the modification success responses.
+An extended error response with a messages annotation that show the non-updatable properties.
+A client PATCH request against a resource where the resource or all properties in the resource can never be updated. • The HTTP 405 Method Not

+Exception case The service returns Allowed status code.
+A client PATCH request against a resource collection. • The HTTP 405 Method Not Allowed status code.
+A client only provides OData annotations. • The HTTP 400 Bad Request status code with the NoOperation message from the Base Message Registry or one of the modification success responses .